xfaith4/SystemDashboard/README.md

 1. **Telemetry Windows Service** (`services/SystemDashboardService.ps1`) – a long-running PowerShell service that listens for inbound syslog messages, polls ASUS routers for log exports, and hands batches to the ingestion helpers in `tools/SystemDashboard.Telemetry.psm1` for loading into PostgreSQL.
 2. **LAN Observability Collector** (`services/LanCollectorService.ps1`) – a dedicated service for network device monitoring that tracks device presence, signal strength, and behavior over time.
 See [LAN-OBSERVABILITY-README.md](LAN-OBSERVABILITY-README.md) for details.
+3. **Syslog Collector** (`services/SyslogCollectorService.ps1`) – a dedicated listener on UDP 5514 that ingests router/syslog feeds into PostgreSQL (for the Router Logs page and dashboard summaries).
-3. **PowerShell HTTP listener** (`Start-SystemDashboard.ps1`/`.psm1`) – exposes metrics and can continue to serve the static dashboard located under `wwwroot/` when you want a lightweight view hosted on Windows.
+4. **PowerShell HTTP listener** (`Start-SystemDashboard.ps1`/`.psm1`) – exposes metrics and can continue to serve the static dashboard located under `wwwroot/` when you want a lightweight view hosted on Windows.
-4. **Flask analytics UI** (`app/app.py`) – a richer dashboard experience that queries PostgreSQL directly, highlights actionable issues (IIS 5xx bursts, authentication storms, Windows event spikes, router anomalies), and provides LAN device visibility and tracking.
+5. **Flask analytics UI** (`app/app.py`) – a richer dashboard experience that queries PostgreSQL directly, highlights actionable issues (IIS 5xx bursts, authentication storms, Windows event spikes, router anomalies), and provides LAN device visibility and tracking.

 The service, ingestion helpers, and UI follow the project guidance of “PowerShell first” for orchestration and “PostgreSQL first-class” for storage.
 Scheduled tasks can still be layered on for Windows Event Log and IIS ingestion as described in the project charter.